-Soft tissue sarcoma is cancer that develops in the body's connective tissue like fat, muscle, nerves, tendons, and joints.
+Soft tissue sarcoma is cancer that develops in the body's connective tissue like fat, muscle, nerves, tendons and joints.

 The cancer occurs when cells grow abnormally and form tumors.
-Soft tissue sarcoma can start small but spread throughout the body.
+Soft tissue sarcoma can start small, but spread throughout the body.

-Marshfield Clinic has cancer specialists who are experts in the treatment of soft tissue sarcoma.
+We have cancer specialists who are experts in the treatment of soft tissue sarcoma.

-The treatment of sarcoma depends on the size and location of the tumor, its grade, its subtype, whether the cancer has spread, and the person's overall health.
+The treatment of sarcoma depends on the size and location of the tumor, its grade, its subtype, whether the cancer has spread and the person's overall health.

 In many cases, a team of specialists will work with the patient to determine the best treatment plan.

 Surgery is the common treatment for soft tissue sarcoma.
 The goal is to remove the tumor and about one inch of healthy tissue around it to ensure all the cancer is gone.

 Larger sarcomas are often treated with a combination of surgery and radiation therapy.